- What Do Dark Circles in Children Mean?

 Last Updated on

 The health and welfare of a child is every parent’s biggest concern and priority.
 One of the most commonly missed indicators of something not being right with your child can be the dark circles underneath his eyes.
 Let’s find out why some children develop dark circles and how parents can treat them.

-The pigmentation underneath your child’s eye is commonly called a dark circle, commonly known as “racoon eyes”.
-These spots or discolouration of the skin in the region directly under the child’s eye is not usually painful, uncomfortable or harmful by itself.
-They are usually signs of illness, fatigue or allergies and a big concern for parents is if they will remain as the child grows older.
+The pigmentation underneath the eyes is commonly called dark circles or “racoon eyes”.
+These spots or discolouration of the skin in the region directly under the child’s eyes is not usually painful, uncomfortable or harmful by itself.
+However, they can be signs of illness, fatigue or allergies and a big concern for parents is if they will remain as the child grows older.

-They are known to appear in a child or adult when the skin underneath their eyes become thin, exposing the blood vessels in the region and causing irregular discolouration.
+Dark circles are known to appear in children or adults when the skin underneath their eyes becomes thin, exposing the blood vessels in the region and causing irregular discolouration.
 The causes may include:

 - Accidental or Non-Accidental Trauma